knightzac19/PHP-ArkData/README.md

 ## Known Issues

+* All
+    * Steam will load 400ish profiles in about 4.8s.
+Not much I can do about that other than look into more Async commands, but it's doing about 100 a second.
+    * SSH is taking on average about 11 seconds to connect,zip,download, and process files.
+        * This might go faster once I implement Async for processing player files.
+    * Warnings/Errors have not been fully implemented so you might get invalid results if you provide bad variables.
 * Windows
     * XAMPP Apache with PHP 5.6 will crash if you provide an invalid installLocation (affects SSH only).
         * Not much I can do about that, it's a known bug in XAMPP.
-* Linux
+* Linux (SSH Server **Not** Client)
-    * You might run into issues because I had to hard code command paths.
+    * You might run into issues with SSH because I had to hard code command paths.
 If it becomes an issue, I will put some more checks in to make sure the commands exist.

 ## Upcoming Features

-* ~~SCP/SSH Support for Remote Linux Servers~~  **Done**
-  * ~~This will require the user setting up approved keys between servers~~
-  * ~~Downsides to this is that SCP can be very slow~~
-  * ~~I might create a script to zip a file for the server to download with all the profiles.~~
+* Add more avatar picture sizes
+    * Currently I have the largest one set.
 * Possibly NFS Share Support
 * Windows Network Share (Might actually work if mounted already)
 * Multiple Async thread support
   * This will require PHP pthread.
 It is available for both windows and linux
   * Probably will take some time to determine how I want to implement this.
+* ~~SCP/SSH Support for Remote Linux Servers~~  **Done**
+* ~~This will require the user setting up approved keys between servers~~
+* ~~Downsides to this is that SCP can be very slow~~
+* ~~I might create a script to zip a file for the server to download with all the profiles.~~